ruicore/python3-programming-specification/README.md

-# Python3 Code Development Programming Conventions
+# Python3 Project Code Conventions

 > 🎉 What makes code good?
 How to review others' code?